A BRIEF HISTORY OF SURGERY

 Surgery in the 21st Century

+In the 21st century surgery continued to advance.
 In 2005 the first face transplant was performed.
 The first leg transplant took place in 2011 and the first womb transplant was carried out in 2012.

 A timeline of Surgery